Gloucester County, New Jersey: County government

-Christopher Konawel Jr. (R, Glassboro, 2024).

 Pursuant to Article VII Section II of the Constitution of New Jersey, each county in New Jersey is required to have three elected administrative officials known as constitutional officers.
 These officials are the County Clerk and County Surrogate, both elected for five-year terms of office, and the County Sheriff, who is elected for a three-year term.
 Gloucester County's constitutional officers are: